browserengineering/book/book/forms.md

 With this chapter we're starting to transform our browser into an application platform.
 We've added:

-- Layout objects for input areas and buttons;
+- Layout objects for input areas and buttons.
-- Code to click on buttons and type into input areas;
+- Code to click on buttons and type into input areas.
-- Hierarchical focus handling;
+- Hierarchical focus handling.
-- Code to submit forms and send them to a server;
+- Code to submit forms and send them to a server.

 Plus, our browser now has a little web server friend.
 That's going to be handy later, when we add more interactive features to the browser.